stephane-klein/development-kit-doctor-scripts/README.md

 **Q2**.
 Why don't use Ansible to check installation and install tools?<br />
 **R2**.
 I don't what to install automatically this tools (see **R1**).
 I think Ansible is overkill compared to a "simple" bash script, which is very "straightforward".

+**Q3**.
+This project tests very few things, very few tools.
+Is this normal?
+**R4**.
+Yes, that's normal, this is a young project and I'll be adding test scripts and installation instructions progressively.
+You can see [here](https://github.com/stephane-klein/development-kit-doctor-scripts/issues) the list of the next improvements I want to implement.